-- The College expects you to complete the work that is sent by your Course Leader/Assessor while you are on your welfare break.
+- The College expects you to complete the work that is sent by the Course Leaders, Assessors while you are on your welfare break.
 You must inform any work placements that you are on a welfare break. - You can expect the College to provide well-being check-ins, tutor contact, approximate timescales and policy information.